πŸ—Ί️ Java Maps Explained: HashMap vs Hashtable vs ConcurrentHashMap

 Allows null keys/values✅ Yes❌ No❌ No

-Performance under concurrency❌ Unsafe⚠ Slow (all methods synchronized)✅ High (reads are lock-free, writes use bucket-level locks)
+Performance under concurrency❌ Unsafe⚠ Slow (all methods synchronized)✅ High (reads lock-free, writes bucket-level)

 Use caseSingle-threaded mapLegacy multi-threadedModern concurrent applications